oVirt/ovirt-site/source/feature/detailedhostpmmultipleagents.html.md

 ### User Experience

-A new radio button will be added to the Power Management screen that enables selection of Primary/Secondary agents in order to insert agent details and test the agent.
+A new drop-down box will be added to the Power Management screen that enables selection of Primary/Secondary agents in order to insert agent details and test the agent.
 The Concurrent check box controls if the secondary agent works in the concurrent or sequential mode
  ![](pmmultiagentscreen.png "fig:pmmultiagentscreen.png")